-Welcome to britishbuiltcars.co.uk - the first and only website to list, in detail, every known car, van and motorbike, but other specialist vehicles, currently* made in the UK!
+Welcome to britishbuiltcars.co.uk - the only website to list, in detail, not just every known car, van and motorbike, but other specialist vehicles, currently* made in the UK!

-Our Video library contains 343 searchable videos and the site also features links to 106 car/bike/van reviews by the leading motoring press.
+Our Video library contains 343 searchable videos and the site also features links to 86 car/van/motorbike Reviews by the leading motoring press.

-Whether you are seriously considering a purchase, or just after information on the wide range of current British-built cars, motorbikes and vans, you won't be disappointed!
-The site contains over 80 manufacturers, making more than 200 different models, from large volume producers to small companies building just a handful of vehicles a year.
+The website contains over 100 manufacturers, making more than 250 different models, from large volume producers to small companies building just a handful of vehicles a year.
 Each listing contains a direct link to the manufacturer.